Peldom/papers_for_protein_design_using_DL/README.md

 ## About this repository

 Inspired by Kevin Kaichuang Yang's [Machine-learning-for-proteins](https://github.com/yangkky/Machine-learning-for-proteins).
-In terms of the fast developing of **protein design in DL**, we started making this dynamic repository as a record of papers in this field for the newcomers like us.
+In terms of the fast development of **protein design in DL**, we started making this dynamic repository as a record of latest papers in this field for the newcomers like us.
 Our notes of these papers are shared in a **[Zhihu Column](https://www.zhihu.com/column/c_1475864742820929537)** (simplified Chinese/English).
-Mini protein, metalloprotein, antibody, peptide & molecule designs are included.
+Mini protein, binders, metalloprotein, antibody, peptide & molecule designs are included.
 Heading [[2]](#2-model-based-design) follows a **"generator-predictor-optimizer" paradigm**, Heading [[3]](#3-function-to-scaffold), [[4]](#4scaffold-to-sequence)&[[6]](#6-function-to-structure) follow ["Inside-out" paradigm](https://www.nature.com/articles/nature19946)(*function-scaffold-sequence*) from [RosettaCommons](https://www.rosettacommons.org/), Heading [[5]](#5function-to-sequence)&[[7]](#7molecular-design-models) follow other ML/DL strategies.
 [Contributions](https://github.com/Peldom/papers_for_protein_design_using_DL/blob/main/CONTRIBUTING.md) are welcome!